What are Social Security disability benefits, and how to apply for it?

 If Your Application Is Denied

-After your application is reviewed by the Social Security Administration (SSA), it may be determined that you do not qualify for disability benefits.
+After your application is reviewed by the Social Security Administration (SSA), it may be determined that you do not qualify for social security disability benefits.

-If you disagree with this decision, you have the right to ask the Social Security Office to look at your application again.
-When you are rejected, your notice will tell you how to appeal.
-The notice will also tell you how long you have to make the request.
+If you disagree with this decision, you have the right to ask the Social Security Office to reconsider your application.
+When your application is denied, your notice will tell you how to request an appeal.
+The notice will also tell you how much time you have to make the request.

 If you did not qualify for non-medical reasons, you can also appeal.
-In this case, go online and click on the link for: Appeal Other Decision
+In this case, go online and click on the link to Submit an Appeal.